liscovich/functional-specs/popper_functional_specs.md

 *Log in* opens an ajax popup window that allows researchers who already have an account to log in using their Email and Password.
 We would like to use each user's email address as their User Name to minimize the number of steps it takes to sign up and to encourage the creation of only one account per researcher.
 The ajax popup window should be minimalistic: at the top of the window should be the words "Log in".
 Under these words should be two fields: "Email" and, beneath that, "Password".
 Under the password field should be a a link that says "Forgot password?".
 Under "Forgot password?" should be a button that says "Log in".
 Under this button should be another button that contrasts in color with the "Log in" button, and says "Sign up".
 We do not anticipate this Sign Up button to be the primary way that new users create an account, but we would still like to provide the option of signing up for a new user who happens to click on "Log in".

-A valid user name and password combination signs in the user and brings the user to the **Researcher Dashboard**.
+A valid user name and password combination signs in the user and brings the user to the **Dashboard**.
 Users who are signed in should, by default, remain signed in unless they log out.
 There should not be a "Remember Me" checkbox: we want to minimize clutter and only show what the user needs to see.
 If the user enters an invalid username or password, the fields should vibrate quickly left to right and the message "Invalid username or password." should appear beneath the Password field, in the location where the "Log in" button was originally.
 The "Log in" and "Sign up" buttons appear beneath the "Invalid username or password" message, in all making it appear as if the "Invalid username or password" status pushed the two buttons down the page.

 If a user clicks on the "Forgot password?" link, the ajax popup should change to display the title "Forgot Password?" and only one field: "Email".
 Under this field is a message that says, "To reset your password, please enter your email address."
 Underneath this message should be a button that says "Submit".
 If the email address that the user enters cannot be found in the database, the popup window shakes from left to right rapidly and displays the error message, "Sorry, your email address could not be found."
 If the email matches one in the database, the message "Please check your email for instructions to reset your password." replaces the text "To reset your password..." and [support@popper.org](support@popper.org) sends a formatted email with the subject "Reset your Popper password" to the user.
 At the top of the email is a header incorporating the Popper logo.
 The following text appears: